-Layer in the onions, a pinch of black pepper and a sprinkle of parsley.
+In the now empty pot, layer in the potatoes, a generous pinch of kosher salt, some freshly ground black pepper and 1/2 of the parsley.

-Cover and bring the liquids to a boil before sliding into a preheated 300 degree oven for 1 hour and 30 minutes.
+Cover and slide into a preheated 300° oven for 1 hour and 30 minutes.

 This is when the magic happens!

-Give it a toss, sprinkle with more parsley for a pop of green and coarse ground black pepper if you’re up to it and then serve immediately, piping hot.
+Give the Dublin coddle a stir, sprinkle with more parsley for a pop of green and coarse ground black pepper.
+Season with salt as needed.
+Serve immediately while it’s piping hot.

-Can I just say crusty bread is a total must for sopping up the heavenly broth?!
+Ladled all this delicious goodness into bowls and served as is or with roasted Brussels sprouts and torn crusty bread.
+Crusty bread is a total must for sopping up the heavenly broth.
 Unless you prefer to tip the bowl back and sip.
-Be my guest… you can’t really go wrong either way.
+Be my guest, you can’t really go wrong either way.

-- 1¾ pound quality pork sausage, about 6 links
+- 2 pounds quality pork sausage, about 6 links

-- 3½ pounds russet potatoes, roughly peeled and diced into large bite-size pieces
+- 3 pounds russet potatoes, roughly peeled and cut into large bite-size pieces

 - kosher salt, to taste

 - 2 to 3 cups low-sodium chicken broth, low-sodium bone broth or stock